home-assistant/developers.home-assistant/blog/2020-07-13-alpine-python.md

 ## C/POSIX standard library

-I often read: Python is slower when it uses musl as default C library.
+I often read: Python is slower when it uses musl as the default C library.
 This fact is not 100% correct.
 If the Python runtime was compiled with the same GCC and with `-O3`, the glibc variant is a bit faster in the lab benchmark, but in the real world, the difference is insignificant.
 Alpine compiles it with `-Os` while most other distributions compile it with  `-O2`.
 This causes the often written difference between the Python runtime interpreters.
 But when using the same compiler optimizations, musl based Python runtimes have no negative side-effects.

-But there is a game-changer, which makes the musl one more useful compared to the glibc based runtime.
+But there is a game-changer, which makes the musl one more useful compared to the glibc-based runtime.
 It is the memory allocator [jemalloc](http://jemalloc.net/), a general-purpose malloc implementation that emphasizes fragmentation avoidance and scalable concurrency support.
 There is an interesting effect, which I found on some blogpost about Rust.
 There were some developers who saw that musl is much faster when using jemalloc compared to glibc, while glibc is slower when using jemalloc.
 For sure, the benefit with glibc and jemalloc is not the speed as they optimize memory management, but musl get both benefits.
 While the difference between pure musl and glibc can be ignored, the difference between musl + jemalloc and glibc are substantial (with disabled GCC memory allocator built-in optimization).
 Yes, today's jemalloc is compatible with musl (there was a time which it was not).

 ## Compiler